Aditya90456/DevMomentum/README.md

 ## ✨ Project Description

-MomentumForge turns a static study roadmap into a living, data-driven web app.
+DevMomentum turns a static study roadmap into a living, data-driven web app.
 Every task, date, category, tip, warning, and timeline milestone is loaded dynamically from a single `roadmap.json` file — nothing is hardcoded into the HTML or JavaScript.
 Swap in a new `roadmap.json` and the entire app (dashboard, daily/weekly/monthly views, statistics, timeline) reflects the new plan automatically.

 The app tracks daily DSA, Development, DSA-Sheet, and Revision tasks, auto-calculates weekly/monthly/overall progress from daily completions, and includes an automatic rescheduling engine: mark a task for a new date and every task scheduled afterward shifts by the same number of days — no manual re-entry required.